TeeKhekHeng/FYP/README.md

 2. Run the Python scripts to start interaction management:
     ```bash
-    # In one terminal for Peper robot
+    # In one terminal for Pepper robot
     rosrun peppercode Pepper.py

     # In another terminal for ChatGPT